stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 10]
 - Question (ilankham−stat6250): What does it mean to check GitHub daily?
 Does this mean accessing the class GitHub organization daily to check in on the status of the repos I might be asked to contribute to?

+- Question (akurayev-stat6250): Whats is the default length of a numeric variable in SAS?
+- Answer (akurayev-stat6250): The default length of a numeric variables is 8 bytes, which means we can store up to 16 digits for a numeric varibale in SAS.

 [hello-world Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?
+- Question (akurayev-stat6250): How to convert number formst to date format?

 [fizz-buzz Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is the mod function at all related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?
+- Question (akurayev-stat6250): What do we need to have spaces or special characters in a varible name?